 Software engineers, often referred to as software developers, design innovative software for businesses and clients.
 From a personal banking app to a company’s project management workflow system, software engineers are behind many of the essential apps and programs that make business and daily life more efficient.

 Companies rely on software engineers to create better online experiences for their employees and customers.
-The Bureau of Labor Statistics predicts that employment for software engineers will grow by 24 percent between 2016 and 2026, adding as many as 302,500 new jobs.
+The Bureau of Labor Statistics predicts that employment for software engineers will grow by 22 percent between 2019 and 2029.*

 Due to its reputation as one of the fastest-growing technology jobs today, software development was ranked as the #1 Best Technology Job in America for 2021 by U.S. News & World Report.
 Discover how much software developers make on average across the U.S. and what it takes to succeed in this high-demand field.

 Interested in pursuing a career in this fast-growing field?
 Follow these five steps to become a software engineer:

 The first step to becoming a software engineer is to enroll in a software development degree program.
 You don’t need to have a background in technology to pursue this degree path – most software development programs begin with foundational courses to help you learn common coding languages and basic programming skills, followed by more advanced courses to prepare you for entry-level roles in software development.

 A bachelor’s degree is a requirement for most full-time software engineer positions.
 However, some students may choose to start out with an associate degree in software development.
 This path allows you to pursue entry-level information technology roles and gain experience as you work towards your bachelor’s degree.

 Internships allow you to get hands-on experience in your field and put your skills and knowledge from class into practice.
 They are also great resume-builders and can be instrumental in helping you land your first job after college.
 Many aspiring software developers will complete an internship to position themselves for competitive entry-level software development jobs.